compujuckel/assettoserver-docs/docs/thebeginnersguide.md

 - `assetto-server-win-x64.zip`
 - The server preset we just packed, called something like `Tutorial Server!-X-XXXXXXXX-XXXXXX.zip`

-Create a new folder and extract both of these two .zip files into it.
+Create a new folder and extract the content of both .zip files into it.

+**You should not have a folder named `Tutorial Server!-X-XXXXXXXX-XXXXXX` or similar in your server folder.
+If you do, move it's contents into the main folder.**

+Your server folder should look like this:
 ![](./assets/guide/extract1.png)

 ### First launch and basic AssettoServer traffic configuration {#first-launch-traffic-basics}